Safety and tolerability demonstrated in thousands of patients1

 Weight loss may increase the risk of hypoglycemia in patients with type 2 diabetes mellitus treated with insulin and/or insulin secretagogues (eg, sulfonylureas).
 Measurement of blood glucose levels prior to starting CONTRAVE and during CONTRAVE treatment is recommended in patients with type 2 diabetes.
 Decreases in medication doses for antidiabetic medications that are non-glucose-dependent should be considered to mitigate the risk of hypoglycemia.

 Most common adverse reactions (≥5%) include: nausea (32.5%), constipation (19.2%), headache (17.6%), vomiting (10.7%), dizziness (9.9%), insomnia (9.2%), dry mouth (8.1%), and diarrhea (7.1%).

 Use caution when prescribing CONTRAVE concomitantly with dopaminergic drugs (levodopa and amantadine), drugs metabolized by CYP2D6, or drugs that lower the seizure threshold.
 Avoid concomitant use with MAOIs and CYP2B6 inducers.
 Reduce CONTRAVE dose when taken with CYP2B6 inhibitors.
 CONTRAVE can cause false positive urine test results for amphetamines.

-- CONTRAVE (naltrexone HCl and bupropion HCl) Prescribing Information, Nalpropion Pharmaceuticals, Inc.
+- CONTRAVE (naltrexone HCl and bupropion HCl) [prescribing information].
+San Diego, CA: Nalpropion Pharmaceuticals, Inc.; 2014.

-- Hong K, Hermann K, Dybala C, Halseth AE, Lam H, Foreyt JP.
+- Hong K, Herrmann K, Dybala C, Halseth AE, Lam H, Foreyt JP.
 Naltrexone/bupropion extended release-induced weight loss is independent of nausea in subjects without diabetes.
 Clin Obes.
-2016;6:305-312.
+2016;6(5):305-312.